 The tax credit servicing fee is nonrefundable unless the development fails to be placed in service and the owner enters into an agreement with CHFA to return the LIHTCs.
 CHFA reserves the right to impose additional fees at any time, for compliance monitoring or other purposes, to implement the requirements of the Code.

-For additional information please refer to the LIHTC - Glossary of Terms.
+For additional information please refer to the LIHTC - Glossary of Terms and the Current Multifamily Standards and Guidelines.
 Any questions may be sent via email to: multifamilydevelopment@chfa.org.